 1 to continue and consolidate their efforts on future networks2 deployment studies, standards development, training activities and the sharing of best practices on business model evolution and operational aspects, especially for those networks designed for rural areas and for bridging the digital divide and the development divide;

-2 to coordinate studies and programmes within ITU-R on IMT-2020 and beyond and ITU-T Study Groups 11 and 13 on 2030 networks, and also within the Global Network Planning initiatives (GNPi) of ITU-D, and to coordinate ongoing work being carried out by study groups and the relevant programmes as defined in the Buenos Aires Action Plan in order to assist the membership in deploying future networks effectively, especially in conducting a smooth migration from existing telecommunication infrastructures to future networks and in seeking appropriate solutions to expedite affordable deployment in rural and remote areas, taking into consideration the successes of several developing countries in migrating to and operating these networks, and benefiting from the experience of those countries,
+2 to coordinate studies and programmes within ITU-R on IMT-2020 and beyond and ITU-T Study Groups 11 and 13 on 2030 networks, and also within the Global Network Planning initiatives (GNPi) of ITU-D, and to coordinate ongoing work being carried out by study groups and the relevant programmes as defined in the Kigali Action Plan in order to assist the membership in deploying future networks effectively, especially in conducting a smooth migration from existing telecommunication infrastructures to future networks and in seeking appropriate solutions to expedite affordable deployment in rural and remote areas, taking into consideration the successes of several developing countries in migrating to and operating these networks, and benefiting from the experience of those countries,

 instructs the Secretary-General and the Director of the Telecommunication Development Bureau

-1 to take appropriate action in order to seek support and financial provision sufficient for the implementation of this resolution, within available financial resources, including financial support through partnership agreements and through the involvement of regional and international financial organizations and institutions, equipment suppliers, operators and all partners providing complete or partial financing for the implementation of cooperation programmes to develop telecommunications/ICTs, including the regionally approved initiatives under the Buenos Aires Action Plan and Resolution 17 (Rev. Buenos Aires, 2017);
+1 to take appropriate action in order to seek support and financial provision sufficient for the implementation of this resolution, within available financial resources, including financial support through partnership agreements and through the involvement of regional and international financial organizations and institutions, equipment suppliers, operators and all partners providing complete or partial financing for the implementation of cooperation programmes to develop telecommunications/ICTs, including the regionally approved initiatives under the Kigali Action Plan and Resolution 17 (Rev. Kigali, 2022);

-2 to highlight the importance and benefits of future networks development and deployment to other United Nations specialized agencies and financial institutions,
+2 to highlight the importance and benefits of future networks development and deployment to other United Nations specialized agencies and financial institutions;

+3 to invite the relevant international organisations to provide information for dissemination to the Union on the impact of import and export tariffs on Telecommunications/ICT hardware related to future networks at the national level,

 instructs the ITU Council

-to consider the reports and proposals made by the Secretary-General and the three Bureaux relating to the implementation of this resolution, having regard to addressing the needs of developing countries,invites all Member States and Sector Members
+to consider the reports and proposals made by the Secretary-General and the three Bureaux relating to the implementation of this resolution, having regard to addressing the needs of developing countries,

+invites all Member-States

+to consider the impact of tariffs on telecommunications/ICT hardware associated with future networks at the national level,

+invites all Member States and Sector Members

 1 to undertake concrete actions, to support ITU's actions and to develop their own initiatives in order to implement this resolution;

-2 to strengthen cooperation between developed and developing countries, and among developing countries themselves, in improving national, regional and international capabilities in the implementation of future networks, especially in regard to future networks planning, deployment, operation and maintenance, and the development of NGN-based applications, especially for rural and remote areas, taking into consideration also development in the near future, in the interests of developing the digital economy,
+2 to strengthen cooperation between developed and developing countries, and among developing countries themselves, in improving national, regional and international capabilities in the implementation of future networks, especially in regard to future networks planning, deployment, operation and maintenance, and the development of NGN-based applications, especially for rural and remote areas, taking into consideration also development in the near future, in the interests of accelerating the digitalization of the economy,

 invites regional and international financial organizations and agencies, equipment providers, operators, and all potential partners

-to consider the possibility of ensuring complete or partial financing to implement cooperation programmes for developing NGN and future networks, including the regionally approved initiatives under the Buenos Aires Action Plan and Resolution 17 (Rev. Buenos Aires, 2017).
+to consider the possibility of ensuring complete or partial financing to implement cooperation programmes for developing NGN and future networks, including the regionally approved initiatives under the Kigali Action Plan and Resolution 17 (Rev. Kigali, 2022).

 ___________________